MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Switzerland/how-to-import-swiss-post-codes.md

     ms.author: sgroespe

 ---
-# How to: Import Swiss Post Codes
+# Import Swiss Post Codes
 You can import the latest post code file and use it to update the **Post Code** table.
 The post code file can be downloaded from the [Swiss Post](http://go.microsoft.com/fwlink/?LinkId=150292) website.
 After importing the latest post code, you can define post codes for customers or vendors.
-For more information, see [How to: Register New Vendors](../../purchasing-how-register-new-vendors.md).
+For more information, see [Register New Vendors](../../purchasing-how-register-new-vendors.md).

 ## To import post codes